 Messiah College has outstanding facilities for the study of chemistry and biochemistry.
-The Jordan Science Center together with the Kline Hall of Science offers well-equipped laboratories, research facilities, and much instrumentation including an NMR, IR, GC-MS, HPLC, AA, XRD, IC and several computational chemistry workstations.
+The Jordan Science Center together with the Kline Hall of Science offers well-equipped laboratories, research facilities, and much instrumentation including a 400 MHz NMR, FT-IR, GC-MS, HPLC, AA, XRD, IC and several computational chemistry workstations.

 Chemistry and Biochemistry majors are encouraged to take advantage of research opportunities available to them at the College.
 Involvement in a research project allows a student to apply the theory and skills that have been learned in earlier courses to the exploration of something new.
+These opportunities are available to students at all levels of one's college career.
 Research is often the highlight of a student's academic work, and a fundamental step towards that first job.
 All majors are required to take the Educational Testing Service's Major Field Test during their senior year.